 An Employee may cease salary packaging an element of their gross salary by completing and signing a Salary Packaging Cancellation Form.
 An Employee must give the University one month's notice of their Decision to cease salary packaging

-The Salary Packaging Authority Form and the Salary Packaging Cancellation Form can be obtained from the Human Resources website.
+The Salary Packaging Authority Form and the Salary Packaging Cancellation Form can be obtained from the People Portfolio website.

-Salary packaging will be administered by Human Resources.
+Salary packaging will be administered by the People Portfolio.

 The University will administer salary packaging of superannuation at no cost to the Employee.
 However, if the University contracts the administration of additional salary packaging elements to an external provider, an administration fee may be charged.

 Salary packaging of superannuation contributions is only permitted to schemes which are approved by the University.
 Those schemes are:

 - UniSuper Defined Benefit/Accumulation 2 Plan (formerly known as SSAU)